British Hovercraft Corporation BH.7

-The British Hovercraft Corporation BH.7 (also known as the Wellington class) was a medium size hovercraft.
+The British Hovercraft Corporation BH.7 (also known as the Wellington class) is a medium size hovercraft.
 It was the first quantity-production hovercraft to be specifically developed for military applications.

 The prototype performed its first flight in November 1969; the type underwent extensive testing by the Royal Navy.
 The type performed several military roles, including mine countermeasures, fisheries protection, anti-submarine warfare, search and rescue, border patrol, naval surveillance, and transport duties; a civilian version was also developed.
 Even before the first BH.7 had been completed, export orders were already being secured for the type.
 The Imperial Iranian Navy would be a key military operator, having placed multiple orders for models of the BH.7.
 It was also intended for the Wellington class to be used by civil operators.

 Development

 During the late 1950s and early 1960s, British inventor Sir Christopher Cockerell had developed a pioneering new form of transportation, embodied the form of the experimental SR.N1 vehicle, which became widely known as the hovercraft.
 British manufacturer Saunders-Roe, whom Cockerell had worked with in order to develop viable hovercraft, soon developed several commercially-viable vehicles, such as the SR.N4, a large cross-Channel ferry capable of seating up to 418 passengers along with 60 cars, and the SR.N6, the first commercially-active hovercraft, capable of seating a maximum of 58 passengers.
-The newly-formed British Hovercraft Corporation (a merger of Saunders-Roe and Vickers hovercraft activities) decided to commit to developing a new hovercraft.
+The newly formed British Hovercraft Corporation (a merger of Saunders-Roe and Vickers hovercraft activities) decided to commit to developing a new hovercraft.
 Known as the BH.7, it was considerably larger than the preceding SR.N6, and able to carry far greater payloads.

 Unlike predecessors, the BH.7 was the first quantity production hovercraft to be developed principally for military purposes.
 According to the British Hovercraft Corporation, military BH.7 models were capable of performing various coastal security missions, including smuggler interdiction, search and rescue operations, border patrol, naval surveillance, all with a greater degree of mobility and speed than conventional alternatives.
 It was proposed to outfit the type for the anti-shipping role via the installation of anti-ship missiles such as the French Exocet.
 Author J.R.
 Amyot observed the BH.7 to present highly favourable characteristics for amphibious operations and the mine countermeasures mission, noting its low noise output, high controllability, and low footprint pressure as positive attributes of its design.

 The project received substantial support from the British Government, although not all commitments made would be fulfilled.
 During 1968, it was announced that plans for a version of the BH.7 for the British Army had been terminated; this cancellation heavily impacted the company's design team, as it had coincided with a separate government decision to halt work on a feasibility study into developing large ocean-going hovercraft.
 Such moves did not led to a complete elimination of state support from the venture as the Ministry of Technology had placed an order for a single BH.7, which greatly facilitated the launch of a Navy-orientated version.